HWR-Berlin-SWE-II-Gruppe-2-Team-3-2022/Equaly/README.md

 5. If you want to shut down Equaly, press `CTRL + C` in the console that is running the application.

 ## Contribution
-Pull request are very welcome, please open an issue in advance.
+Pull requests are very welcome, please open an issue in advance.